GRAINS-U.S. soybeans sag after monthly USDA report

 Corn futures briefly rallied after USDA cut its domestic

-"You have to look at it in the scope of a sharply higher
+forgotten.
+Also, you have to look at it in the scope of a

 LAST NET PCT